- The prostate is a gland that sits in the pelvis of males, just below the bladder and plays a role in semen production.

-The prostate is a gland found only in men.
-It sits in the groin, behind the base of the penis inside the body.
-The main function of the prostate is to produce one of the major fluids that make up semen.
+The prostate is a gland found only in males.
+The main function of your prostate is to produce the major fluids that make up semen.

-There are three main conditions that can affect your prostate.
+There are 3 main conditions that can affect your prostate.
 They are:

 - prostate enlargement